Azure/azure-powershell/src/Orbital/docs/Get-AzOrbitalSpacecraftContact.md

 # Get-AzOrbitalSpacecraftContact

 ## SYNOPSIS
-Gets the specified contact in a specified resource group
+Gets the specified contact in a specified resource group.

 ## SYNTAX